 “Statin use was associated with cognitive impairment, particularly affecting memory, in these middle-aged adults with childhood-onset T1D, whom at this age, should not yet manifest age-related memory deficits.”

-Over the last three decades we have received hundreds of reports from readers of our newspaper column and visitors to this website.
+Over the last three decades we have received many reports from readers of our newspaper column and visitors to this website.
 Here is just one of many articles:

 Can Statins Cause Memory Loss and Transient Global Amnesia?